Medical questions & health advice by board certified doctors

-"I am having bad constipation problems, what should I do?
+"I am having bad constipation problems, what should I do?"

 .for the last three weeks it has been very hard to have a bowel movement have had only one bowel movement per day and it has been very small . have tried laxative pills drank lots of water and eat fiber bars does not help alot what do I do.

 The first thing that I would want to know is what medications you're taking it home.
 Certain types of medications, most especially narcotic pain medications, can be major culprits in causing constipation.
 There are also conditions of the gastrointestinal tract that can cause constipation.
 Probably the most common is irritable bowel syndrome.
 Also constipation can occur just because of poor diet or inadequate fiber intake.
 It can also occur though because of too much fiber intake.
 So far it sounds like you're doing some of the right things which include taking an lots of water and consuming a healthy (moderate) amount of fiber.
 Stool softeners and stimulants such as Colace, Senna, MiraLAX, and lactulose are also helpful in making sure that you have normal bowel movements if you're constipated.
 Again, I would suggest that you schedule an appointment with the gastroenterologist for further consultation.
 He or she will know what type of work up is necessary to figure out why you are becoming constipated.
 In addition you could get recommendations for treatment options.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.